 Being able to recognize the emotions that you and others may be experiencing can make you a stronger leader — not to mention a more likeable one.

 If emotional intelligence doesn’t come naturally to you, fear not.
-Working with an executive consulting company/executive coach can exponentially increase your self-awareness and help you develop relational skills such as empathy, tolerance, support and appreciation.
+Working with an executive coach can exponentially increase your self-awareness and help you develop relational skills such as empathy, tolerance, support and appreciation.